University College London (UCL – London, UK). 7–9 July 2021.

 Registration and Booking information

-Following recent tradition, the conference will have workshops on the first day (Wednesday 8 July) and the conference proper will run throughout Thursday 9th, finishing on Friday 10th around lunchtime.
+Following recent tradition, we expect the conference will have workshops on the first day and the conference proper will run throughout Thursday 8th, finishing on Friday 9th around lunchtime.
 Fees will not include accommodation and are yet to be finalised.
 Please see our conference accommodation page for more information about accommodation.

 - Julie Rattray (Durham)